District Council #16 v. Sutter Health, et al.

 San Francisco, CA 94111

-• You may obtain more information by contacting Class Counsel at the phone number or email address listed in FAQ 7.
-You can also contact your insurance company intermediary to obtain more information about the claims that are the subject of this lawsuit.
-You can get a copy of the complaint and other important information about the lawsuit at the Important Documents page of this website.
+• You may obtain more information by contacting the Claims Administrator at info@SutterAnesthesiaBillingLawsuit.com, or by contacting Class Counsel at (415) 633-1908 or abailey@hausfeld.com.
+You can get a copy of the complaint, the Settlement Agreement, and other important information about the lawsuit on the Important Documents page.

 For More Information